Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 The weakest, most fragile and least flavorful of prey, here?
 Confusing...until its sensors noted the drones.
 Hundreds, thousands…

 Saturation.
 Too many for its sensor suite to track.
-All tiny things, useless for anything practical---
+All tiny things, useless for anything practica-

 The formation.